-With only 5% of commercial office space in the top 30 U.S. markets being green or energy efficient in 2005, that percentage has now skyrocketed to over 38%.
-This according to the most recent National Green Building Adoption Index.
+With only 5% of commercial office space in the top 30 U.S. markets being green or energy efficient in 2005, that percentage has now skyrocketed to over 38%, according to the most recent National Green Building Adoption Index.

 While Las Vegas wasn't in the top 30, with numerous energy-efficient and LEED certified projects in the pipeline, the city is gambling that the day will come when it makes the list.

-The Molasky Corporate Center is an excellent example of how Las Vegas is working its way toward the top 30 list.
+The Molasky Corporate Center is an excellent example of how the city is working its way toward the top 30 list.
 Built in 2007, this 285,000-square-foot office building proudly boasts a LEED Gold certification.
 Located at 100 North City Parkway, the 17-story property includes first floor retail along with six parking levels.

 Las Vegas, NV's Top Office-Using Sectors

-Tourism, gaming, and the convention business are the primary drivers of the commercial real estate market in Las Vegas.
-But less high-profile businesses such as defense, government, hospitality, and healthcare also contribute to the demand for Class A office space in the metro area.
+Tourism, gaming, and the convention business are the primary drivers of the local commercial real estate market.
+But less high-profile businesses such as defense, government, hospitality, and healthcare also contribute to the demand for Class A space in the metro area.

-- Defense – Nellis & Creech Air Force Base just outside of Las Vegas is one of the top five employers in the State of Nevada and attracts numerous support businesses that are users of office space in the city.
+- Defense – Nellis & Creech Air Force Base just outside of the city is one of the top five employers in the State of Nevada and attracts numerous support businesses.

-- Government – The Clark County School District, Clark County Municipal Government, and the Las Vegas Metropolitan Police Department all help to create demand for office employment in the region.
+- Government – The Clark County School District, Clark County Municipal Government, and the Las Vegas Metropolitan Police Department all help to create demand for employment in the area.

-- Hospitality – MGM Resorts International, Caesars Entertainment, Wynn Resorts, and the Las Vegas Sands Corporation are just four of the many hospitality and convention-related businesses that create demand for Class A office employment in Las Vegas.
+- Hospitality – MGM Resorts International, Caesars Entertainment, Wynn Resorts, and the Las Vegas Sands Corporation are just four of the many hospitality and convention-related businesses in the city.

-- Healthcare – Valley Health System, Sunrise Health System, University Medical Center, and United Healthcare are also top office-using organizations in Las Vegas.
+- Healthcare – Valley Health System, Sunrise Health System, University Medical Center, and United Healthcare are also top organizations in the metro.